 A good coach will intuitively meld different approaches, theories, models, frameworks etc to best suit the needs of their client and their perspective.
 I’m wary of any coach that is overly wedded to any one in particular and tells you that they will not deviate.

-Ask them: What coaching and other personal and professional development approaches, theories, models, frameworks do they use?
-How rigidly do you stick to them?
+Questions to ask a coach: what coaching and other personal and professional development approaches, theories, models and frameworks do they use?
+How rigidly do they stick to them?
 How do they make sense of the world?

-Ask yourself: do I think this person can see the world from my perspective, or at least empathise with it?
+Questions to ask yourself: can this person see the world from your perspective, or at least empathise with it?
 Does this person bring a one-size-fits-all approach?
-If so, am I comfortable with that?
+If so, are you comfortable with that?

 Why are they an executive coach?

-Ask me to give one reason why I am an executive coach and I will reply that it is because I like to help people; to manage their emotional journey, achieve their ambitions and perform at their very best.
-There is no necessarily right or wrong answer to this questions, it’s just good to understand from a coach what their drive is.
+Ask me to give one reason why I am an executive coach and I will reply that it is because I like to help people; to be the success that they want to be (however they define it) and manage their emotional journey along the way.
+There is no necessarily right or wrong answer to this question, it’s just good to understand from a coach what their drive is.

-Ask yourself: does their story resonate?
-Does this person understand me and can they help me become a better version of myself?
+Questions to ask yourself: does their story resonate?
+Does this person understand you and can they help you to become a better version of yourself?